jkclark/Discardo-Retaino/README.md

 ##### Discarding
 DR will automatically suggest a card to discard when your hand contains:
-- Copies of only a single card
+- Copies of only a single card (prioritizes non-upgraded cards)
-    - TODO: Prioritize upgraded versions
 - TODO: No status/curse cards, and Reflex or Tactician
 - TODO: Neither Reflex nor Tactician, and only one type of status/curse card